pchemguy/SQLite-ICU-MinGW/Current/MSVCLast/sqlite_MSVC_Cpp_Build_Tools.ext.md

 USE_EXTRAS=1
 ```

-Note that this is a **test-mode build with all optional integration enabled**, not a minimal production build.
+ICU is intended to resolve from the active Conda environment.
+This is a **test-mode build with all optional integration enabled**, not a minimal production build.

 ---